vdaas/vald/docs/api/status.md

 The example cases are:

-    - No search result when using SearchById api
+- No search result when using SearchById RPC.
-    - No index data corresponding to the request vector when using Update/Exists/GetObject api
+- No index data corresponding to the request vector when using Update/Exists/GetObject RPC

-Services that returns status are:
+Services that return status are:

 - [Object Service](../api/object.md)
 - [Update Service](../api/update.md)
 - [Remove Service](../api/insert.md)
 - [Search Service](../api/search.md)

-There are two reasons.
+The possible reasons are:

-One is there is no index data in Vald Agent components or index process is running in.
+- There is no index data in Vald Agent components or running the indexing process in the Vald Agent components.
-When Vald Agent component runs the index process (createIndex/saveIndex), the any process won't run and it will return with no result.
+  When the Vald Agent component runs the indexing process (createIndex/saveIndex), any process won't run, and it will return with no result.

-The other one, which occurs using search / update / remove service, is the request query vector or id is wrong.
+- The request query vector or id is wrong when using the search/update/remove service.
-Especially, both of update service and remove service requires the ID of vector Vald Agent component already indexed.
+  Notably, both update service and remove service require the ID of vector Vald Agent component already indexed.

 ## ALREADY_EXISTS

-`ALREADY_EXISTS` means that Vald Agent component already index the vector same as the query vector when set `skip_strict_exist_check` as `true` in request config.
+`ALREADY_EXISTS` means that the Vald Agent component already stores the vector index same as the query vector when set `skip_strict_exist_check` as `true` in request config.

-Services that returns status are:
+Services that return status are:

 - [Insert Service](../api/insert.md)
 - [Update Service](../api/update.md)

-The way to avoid it, you have to change the query vector with `skip_strict_exist_check` is `true` or set `skip_strict_exist_check` as `false` instead of change the query vector.
+You have to change the query vector with `skip_strict_exist_check` as `true` or set `skip_strict_exist_check` as `false` instead of changing the query vector.

 ## RESOURCE_EXHAUSTED

-`RESOURCE_EXHAUSTED` means the gRPC message size is bigger than limit (default is 4MB).
+`RESOURCE_EXHAUSTED` means the gRPC message size is more extensive than the limit (default is 4MB).

-Services that returns status are all services.
+Services that return status are all services.
-The most case in the Vald is the query vector is too large in other word setting vector dimension size it too large.
+The most case in the Vald is that the query vector is too large.
+In other words, the vector dimension size in configuration is too large.

 ## INTERNAL

 `INTERNAL` appears when some wrong happens in the Vald cluster.

-Services that returns status are all services.
+Services that return status are all services.
-If you get it, please verify the state of Vald cluster.
+If you get it, please verify the state of the Vald cluster.

 ## UNAVAILABLE

-`UNAVAILABLE` means the gRPC message cannot reach to the Vald cluster.
+`UNAVAILABLE` means the gRPC message cannot reach the Vald cluster.

-You need to verify whether the Vald cluster is running and host and port is correct.
+It would be best to verify whether the Vald cluster is running and the host and port are correct.